lionkor/ignore/story.md

 (decipher it now)

-The **third letter** looks different, it has red paint, your drunk assistant tells you that it doesn't matter.
+The **third letter** looks different, it has red paint on it.
 It says:

 ```
 gxxkz xam gb lmxgkha rgt mnhut rkkhp hm xota xp eebp?